 Companies that downsize physical office centers can redirect property and utility cost savings towards IT infrastructure.
 Cloud computing tools, security technologies, digital tools and remote training will better retain employees and prepare your company to be successful in today’s environment and the future.

-Partnering with an expert in business financial solutions like Arizona Bank & Trust can help you manage your cashflow and your balance sheet to meet the needs of your new workforce model.
+Partnering with an expert in business financial solutions like Arizona Bank & Trust, a division of HTLF Bank can help you manage your cashflow and your balance sheet to meet the needs of your new workforce model.

 To truly optimize your business for this turbulent time, everything has to be on the table—including your pricing structure.
 Although many like to think they can simply reduce internal costs to save the day, this alone does not always solve the problem.
 In an ever-changing economy, you have to stay flexible enough to meet the market where it is to remain competitive.
 Businesses should analyze various pricing strategies to determine whether there are models that offer increased returns.

 The first step is to understand your unique selling proposition (USP).
 Although there are always cheaper alternatives to a product, there’s nothing like a well-established business-customer relationship.
 When a business delivers robust personal service and guaranteed satisfaction, it can price and market accordingly.

 This ties in with a push toward value-based (as opposed to cost-based) pricing.
 While initial value-based pricing may not align with where your sustainable model will end up, it may help build or regain a loyal base of customers.